stele1 Spec

 • Top-level attributes will never be deprecated.

 • A reader that encounters an unknown top-level attribute preserves the value verbatim on write.
-Unknown nested keys (e.g. a custom attribute inside climb.notes[x]) are out of spec and fail loudly to ensure future compatiblity; extensions and top-level attributes are the points for growth.
+Unknown nested keys (e.g. a custom attribute inside climb.notes[x]) are out of spec and fail loudly to ensure future compatibility; extensions and top-level attributes are the points for growth.

 • A reader from 2060 loads a catalog from today.
 Today's readers load 2060 catalogs without erroring; unrecognized attributes are preserved.